hadoyyo/Peppers-Barbershop-WebApp/README.md

 - 📸 [Screenshots](#screenshots)

 ## Project Overview
-**Peppers** is a comprehensive web application designed for modern barber shops to manage appointments, clients, and barbers efficiently.
+**Pepper's** is a comprehensive web application designed for modern barber shops to manage appointments, clients, and barbers efficiently.
 The system provides different interfaces for clients, barbers, and administrators with role-specific functionalities. **Pepper's Barbershop web application is only available in Polish language version!**

 ## Features